Breakthrough in Liver Disease Research at UVA

 Next articleHoo You Got: UVA-Duke Men’s Lacrosse Preview

-Ayathi Gogineni is a first-year in the College of Arts and Sciences at UVA pursuing a double major in Chemistry and Economics.
-While this is her first year working with WUVA News, she has previous experience in news/media through working in her high school newspaper organization as a staff member and Editor-In-Chief.
-She is passionate about podcasting and recording corner bites videos and hopes to begin an official research focused series at WUVA.
-Outside of WUVA, Ayathi is a dancer on the all-girls, Bollywood fusion dance team Sharaara and Volunteer Co-Chair of the MEDLIFE chapter at UVA.
+Ayathi Gogineni is a second-year in the College of Arts and Sciences at UVA pursuing a major in Chemistry.
+This is her second year at WUVA and first year as Student Life Assistant Director.
+She is passionate about podcasting and recording corner bites videos and hopes to begin an official research focused series at WUVA (as well as continuing to Co-Host Guide to Charlottesville Series).
+Outside of WUVA, Ayathi is a Madison House Medical Services Volunteer and Service Learning Trip Coordinator of the MEDLIFE chapter at UVA.

 I am a first year (UVA Class of 2026).
 I’m originally from Texas.
 I am in the College of Arts and Sciences, aspiring to major in Neuroscience (pre-med track) with a minor in Media Studies!
 Contact me at pjn2un@virginia.edu.